mariamaged/Bachelor-Helper/README.md

 npm install
 ```
 6. **Step 6:** Start the server, which scrapes the data and stores it on your machine as .json files.
+   - `Note:` The console will print **Done!** when all data is fetched.
 ```bash
 npm start
 ```
-7. **Step 7:** Open a new terminal (without closing the first one).
+8. **Step 7:** Open a new terminal (without closing the first one).
-8. **Step 8:** Navigate into the frontend directory.
+9. **Step 8:** Navigate into the frontend directory.
 ```bash
 cd frontend
 ```
-9. **Step 9:** Install the necessary dependencies found inside the package.json file.
+10. **Step 9:** Install the necessary dependencies found inside the package.json file.
 ```bash
 npm install
 ```
-10. **Step 10:** Start the react app where the page will automatically open on your browser on port 3000.
+11. **Step 10:** Start the react app where the page will automatically open on your browser on port 3000.
 If it doesn't, type `localhost:3000` on the url bar.
 ```
 npm start
 ```